ethereum/ERCs/ERCS/erc-cross-chain-messaging.md

     /// @dev SHOULD sanity check `metadata.srcChainId == this.chain_id() && metadata.srcAddress == msg.sender`;
     /// @dev SHOULD update the outbox digest and/or the outbox function send(Metadata calldata metadata, bytes memory payload) public;

     /// @notice Receive a message from another chain
     /// @dev SHOULD revert if message cannot be retrieved
     /// @dev SHOULD sanity check `metadata.destChainId == this.chain_id()`
     /// @param metadata Metadata of the message
-    /// @return payload of the retrieved message function recv(Metadata calldata metadata) public returns (bytes memory payload);
+    /// @return payload of the retrieved message function recv(
+        Metadata calldata metadata
+    ) public returns (bytes memory payload);

     /// @notice Populate the inbox with incoming messages
     /// @param messages Inbox messages to put in `this.inbox`
     /// @param aux OPTIONAL auxiliary information/witness to justify these inbox messages
-    /// @dev `aux` may be empty or signature from a trusted relayer, etc. function populateInbox(Message[] calldata messages, bytes memory aux) public;
+    /// @dev `aux` may be empty or signature from a trusted relayer, etc. function populateInbox(
+        Message[] calldata messages,
+        bytes memory aux
+    ) public;

     /// @notice Generates a fresh and random sessionId for new messages
     /// @dev In order to ensure the uniqueness of the value generated, this function MIGHT require using a contract variable
     /// @dev With this unique session ID, for messages that do not require a nonce, we can set nonce=0, and the overall metadata digest is still collision-free with high probability
     /// @return A unique sessionId
-    function randSessionId() returns (uint128);
+    function randSessionId() public returns (uint128);
 }
 ```